Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Introduction

-In our analysis, we focus on face recognition as it is one of the most well-known and widely used, including in unsupervised environments.
-Faces show have inherent variability caused by changes in lighting environment, sensor position and user behavior.
-In this paper, we present a method to carry out template poisoning attacks on biometric systems based on deep machine learning pipelines.
-We evaluate our attack on state-of-the-art systems for face recognition, showing that the attack is feasible even for adversaries with limited knowledge and capabilities, including against black-box models.
+In our analysis, we focus on face recognition as it is one of the most well-known and widely used biometric modalities, including in unsupervised environments.
+Faces show inherent variability caused by changes in lighting environment, sensor position and user behavior.
+We present a method to carry out template poisoning attacks on biometric systems based on deep machine learning pipelines.
+We evaluate our attack on state-of-the-art systems for face recognition: we show that leveraging population data is sufficient to make the attack successful even for adversaries with limited knowledge and capabilities.
+While we consider a white-box scenario where the feature extraction network and the update policy is known, we assume that the adversary does not know the user template and does not have digital access to the sensor.
+We also show that even relaxing the known network assumption, i.e., in a black-box case, the attack can still be carried out with some success.
 Afterwards, we propose a new countermeasure for the detection of poisoning attacks based on the angular similarity of samples.
 Compared to previous work~\cite{biggio2015adversarial, Kloft2010}, we also evaluate the detection taking into account the trade-offs with legitimate template updates, showing that it can effectively stop poisoning attacks.

-\myparagraph{Contributions} The contributions of this paper are as follows: \begin{itemize}[leftmargin=0.6cm] \item We propose a method to plant \textit{biometric backdoors} by poisoning the legitimate user's template in minimal knowledge and limited injection capabilities scenarios. \item We evaluate the attack on state-of-the-art recognition pipelines, including white- and black-box models.
+\myparagraph{Contributions} The contributions of this paper are as follows: \begin{itemize}[leftmargin=0.6cm] \item We propose a method to plant \textit{biometric backdoors} by poisoning the legitimate user's template in \knowledge (known network, update policy and pupulation data, unknown user template) and limited injection capabilities scenarios. \item We evaluate the attack on state-of-the-art recognition pipelines, including white- and black-box models.
 We show that the error rates of the system hardly change when such a backdoor is present, making the attack inconspicuous. \item We introduce a poisoning detection method that thwarts poisoning attacks without affecting legitimate template updates, and we investigate these trade-offs on a large face dataset. \end{itemize}

-The rest of the paper is organised as follows: Section~\ref{sec:relatedwork} describes the related work, Section~\ref{sec:systemandthreatmodel} outlines the system and threat model assumed in the paper.
-Section~\ref{sec:attackconcept} outlines the concept of the template poisoning attack and our methodology is given in Section~\ref{sec:attack_methodology}.
-The results are given in Section~\ref{sec:evaluation}.
-We introduce a new poisoning detection method in Section~\ref{sec:poisoning_detection} and conclude the paper in Section~\ref{sec:conclusion}.